The Nutcracker and the Four Realms: Release

-The Nutcracker and the Four Realms was released on November 2, 2018, in 2D and RealD 3D by Walt Disney Studios Motion Pictures, replacing the original date set for Disney's live-action adaptation of Mulan.
+The Nutcracker and the Four Realms was released on November 2, 2018, by Walt Disney Studios Motion Pictures, replacing the original date set for Disney's live-action adaptation of Mulan.

 Box office

 The Nutcracker and the Four Realms grossed $54.9 million in the United States and Canada, and $119.1 million in other territories, for a total worldwide gross of $174 million.
-Deadline Hollywood calculated the film lost the studio $65.8 million when factoring together all expenses and revenues.
+Deadline Hollywood calculated the film lost the studio $75–90 million when factoring together all expenses and revenues.
 The film's status as a box office flop was attributed by TheWrap to a poor release date only two days after Halloween, a bloated budget and a lack of interest on the behalf of audiences in the Nutcracker concept.

 In the United States and Canada, The Nutcracker and the Four Realms was released alongside Nobody's Fool and Bohemian Rhapsody, and was projected to gross $20–24 million from 3,766 theaters in its opening weekend.
 It made $5.89 million on its first day, including $625,000 from Thursday night previews, the lowest figure for a Disney film released in over 2,000 theaters since The Finest Hours in January 2016.
 It went on to debut at $20.35 million, finishing second behind Bohemian Rhapsody.
 It was the third big-budgeted film to post a disappointing opening for Disney in 2018 after A Wrinkle in Time and Solo: A Star Wars Story, although Deadline Hollywood, who blamed the early-November release date and poor reviews, noted Disney's Marvel and Pixar films from 2018 would offset any possible losses the film would suffer.
 The film fell 53% in its second week to $9.5 million, finishing fourth.

 The film was released in 45 other countries alongside the US, grossing $39.2 million.
 As of December 23, 2018, Its top markets were China ($16.2 million), Italy ($11.1 million), Germany ($9.4 million), and the United Kingdom ($7.1 million).